 - Taking the Bullet: He saved Villetta from Sayoko by taking the daggers which were meant for her.

 - Unwitting Instigator of Doom: Hoo boy.
-Let's just say for starters that we may have been looking at a very different, and more preferable for many ending if not for the betrayal.
+Let's just say for starters that we may have been looking at a very different ending, and one that would have ben more preferable for many, if not for the betrayal.

 - Chronic Backstabbing Disorder: Switching to whichever side entertains him the most, apparently.